ELBARGUIMOHAMED/ELBARGUIMOHAMED/README.md

 ---

-**Note:** Replace "path/to/your/logo.png", "path/to/email-icon.png", "path/to/github-icon.png", and "path/to/linkedin-icon.png" with the actual paths or URLs for your logo and social media icons.
-You can also customize the design further based on your preferences.
+**Note:** Replace "C:\Users\DESKTOP-MB\Downloads\your-logo.png", "C:\Users\DESKTOP-MB\Downloads\email-icon.png", "C:\Users\DESKTOP-MB\Downloads\github-icon.png", and "C:\Users\DESKTOP-MB\Downloads\linkedin-icon.png" with the actual paths of your logo and social media icons.
+Make sure the images are accessible on the internet if you plan to share this README on GitHub.